If you've mastered the basic 8-strand Kumihimo braid but would love to take it to the next level, then this project is right up your alley.

 Cut three 1m (39") lengths each of gold and silver cord and two 1m (39") lengths of black cord, Align the ends of the cords and tie them in a loose knot approximately 10cm (4") from the end.

-Set the cords into the slots of the disk using the photo below as a guide, i.e. on either side of the N, S, E and W markings.
+Set the cords into the slots of the disk using the photo below as a guide, i.e. on either side of the 32, 8, 16 and 24 (N, S, E and W) markings.

-Step 2: Then take the cord to the right of the N mark and place it in the slot to the right of the bottom cord.
+Then take the cord to the right of the 16 (N) mark and place it in the slot to the right of the bottom cord.

-Continue with these three steps until the braid is approximately 15mm (5/8") long.
+Repeat these three steps until the braid is approximately 15mm (5/8") long.
 Try to keep your tension even as you create the braid.
-A weight added to the braid can help with this or you can just pull it through as the braid gets longer.
+Attaching a weight to the bottom of the braid can help with this.
+Or, you can just pull it through as the braid gets longer.

 Working the Beads into the Kumihimo Braid

-Continue working the braid as before, but now when you come to a cord with a bead on it, slide a bead to the centre of the braid.
+Continue working the braid using the 3 steps.
+But now, when you come to a cord with a bead on it, slide it to the centre of the braid.

-Once you have worked all the strung beads into the braid, it's time to add the large hole bead.
-To do this, you will need to remove all eight of the cords from the disk, one pair at a time so that you can thread them through the bead.
+Once you've worked all the strung beads into the braid, it's time to add the large-hole bead.
+To do this, you will need to remove all eight cords from the disk, one pair at a time so that you can thread them through the bead.

 Tighten up all the cords so that the bead now sits in the hole of the disk.